How to get on Instagram and get business rolling in

 2. Get content-savvy

 Instagram is all about beautiful shots with engaging content.
 You can share your photos and videos – post them in your feed and on your Stories.
 When you post to your feed, your followers will see those images when they scroll, scroll, scroll down their Instagram.
 They can also head to your profile and see all the things you’ve posted.
 This is the place to post things like project before-and-afters, progress shots, walk-throughs of completed jobs and client reviews.
 Using free or cheap design software, like Canva, is an easy way to make it all look slick.
 Square or landscape images work best in your feed.
-Click here for tips on how tradies can take great photos.

 The Instagram Stories section is like Snapchat – you can share less edited content, as it will disappear after 24 hours.
 This is the place where you can really get creative by posting videos of funny stuff happening on-site, your thoughts about a certain issue or technique, or quick how-to videos.
 Remember, when capturing photos and videos for stories, keep your phone in a portrait orientation (straight up and down).